MakC-Ukr/opensea-clone/WORKPLAN.md

 			|
 			|
 Take the data from the database and show just all the NFT's on sale
 				- add the necessity to approve the NFT before selling it
+				- load images to show in My Profile page correctly
+				- enable cancelling market listings
+				- show only available listings
 			|
 			|
+Allow different prices except than 1 eth for buying/selling
+			|
+			|
-Connect these pages
+Connect all pages with useRouter

-Things to implement:
-1. Implement Moralis all the keys through .env